 The Requisition Time Schedule is a calendar of dates for which requisitions for certain items are due to the SPB.
 These items are identified as items, which the State of Montana can secure significant cost savings by buying in quantity or purchasing at certain times of the year.
 Use of the RTS is mandatory for MSU for New Vehicles.
 Procurement Services and departments ARE NOT authorized to purchase new vehicles (cars, trucks, and police pursuit vehicles).
 Procurement Services will notify all departments with specific dates that Purchase Requisitions for new vehicles are due to Procurement Services.

-(B) "Exclusive" Statewide Term Contracts Departments are authorized to purchase supplies and services identified on "exclusive" Statewide Term Contracts, regardless of dollar value, except as noted below.
-The Montana SPB (SPB) established these contracts using competitive procedures.
-Due to the exclusivity of the contract, departments must purchase supplies and services from the suppliers identified on these contracts.
-Departments are prohibited from purchasing supplies and services from any other source.
+(B) Statewide Term Contracts Departments are authorized to purchase supplies and services identified on Statewide Term Contracts, regardless of dollar value, except as noted below.
+The Montana SPB (SPB) established these contracts using competitive procedures..
 Procurement Services web site contains a direct link to the State Term Contracts.
 This list identifies the contract as "exclusive" or "non-exclusive".
 Seehttp://gsd.mt.gov/procurement/termcontracts.asp.

 Departments ARE NOT AUTHORIZED to purchase: